Antonsalib/Antonsalib/README.md

 </div>

 ---
 ## Hey, I'm Anton!
 Software Engineer with a passion for coding, data, and mathematics.
-Currently a  I'm a **Full Stack Developer** and **University Tutor for Computer Science at Lipscomb University**.
+I'm a **Full Stack Developer** and **University Tutor for Computer Science at Lipscomb University**.

 ### Tech Stack: